k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_Requirements and Prerequisites for K2cloud on-prem K8s Installation.md

 * A user with sudo privilege is needed in order to run the installation script.

-* You need a Docker engine installed (latest version), or an OCI compatible tool.
+* The requirement is for either a Docker engine to be installed (latest version) or for an OCI compatible tool.
 This will be used to push the images to the local Kubernetes (K8s) repository.

 * You need to verify that the host has outbound access to GitHub.com and to the K2view Cloud Manager in port 443 (https).